mjoerussell/onenightonearth/README.md

    every time you want to make changes to the WASM code.

 Now you're ready!
 Like before, visit `localhost:8080` to view the site.

-## Controls

-The controls currently available on the site are:

-1. Change Date - Update the date that the sky is simulated for
-2. Change Location - Enter a new latitude and/or longitude, then click 'Update Location' to move the simulation to the desired coordinates.
-3. 'Time Travel' - Click this button to start automatically advancing the date.
-Click again to stop.
-4. Drag and Move - Click and drag on the map to move the sky.
-Your updated coordinates will be populated in the 'Latitude' and 'Longitude' fields.
-5. Zoom - Scroll with your mouse while hovering over the map to zoom in/out.